Candler v Crane, Christmas & Co: Facts

-Candler responded, saying he was interested in investing £2000, provided he was shown the company's accounts.
-Ogilvie instructed Crane, Christmas & Co, a firm of auditors, to prepare the company’s accounts and balance sheet.
+Candler responded, saying he was interested in investing £2,000, provided he was shown the company's accounts.
+Ogilvie instructed Crane, Christmas & Co, a firm of auditors, to prepare the company's accounts and balance sheet.
 The draft accounts were shown to Candler in the presence of the auditor's clerk, a Mr Fraser.
 Candler relied on their accuracy and subscribed for £2,000 worth of shares in the company; but the company was actually in a very poor state.
 Ogilvie used the £2,000 on himself and then went bankrupt.
 Candler lost all the money he invested and brought an action against the accountants, Crane, Christmas & Co. for negligently misrepresenting the state of the company.
 As there was no contractual relationship between the parties, no case arose in misrepresentation, and so the action was brought in tort for pure economic loss.

 Judgment

 The majority of the Court of Appeal (Cohen LJ and Asquith LJ) relied on the case of Derry v Peek to refuse a remedy to the plaintiff, holding that loss resulting from negligent misstatement was not actionable in the absence of any contractual or fiduciary relationship between the parties.

-Denning LJ (as the future Master of the Rolls then was) delivered a dissent, in which he argued that any person in the reasonable contemplation of someone making a statement who might rely on that statement is owed a duty of care in tort.
+Denning LJ (as the future Master of the Rolls then was) delivered a dissenting judgment, in which he argued that any person in the reasonable contemplation of someone making a statement who might rely on that statement is owed a duty of care in tort.
 He was asked to read his decision first.